RahilRehan/learn-devops/109 Jenkins.md

 		- include gitconfig as well
 		- set origin url
 	- also ignore build for commits from jenkins, else we will get into endless loop(use plugin, ignore committer strategy -> uses username or email from gitconfig)

+### extras
+- for sshig into server, use ssh plugin(ssh agent)
+- use docker compose to deploy